TNamdarian/NamaStay/README.md

 * [creativevip.net](https://creativevip.net/)

 ## Code
 *  I have implemented the knowledge I've gained from the courses I've been doing along the Diploma with Code Institute to supplement my learning.
+The designs for incrementing counters, animated navbar, expanding cards and FAQ sections are the projects I learn from the Udemy courses and I personalised and improved them for this project.
 - [50 Projects In 50 Days - HTML, CSS & JavaScript](https://www.udemy.com/course/50-projects-50-days/)
 - [The Complete 2021 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp)
-I also saught guidance by serching answers in:
+I also saught guidance by serching answers on:
 - [Google Map API Documentations](https://developers.google.com/maps/documentation/)
 - [Stack Overflow](https://stackoverflow.com/)